This post may contain affiliate links. Please see my disclosure to address your curiosity.

 The Mystery Money

 If you like mysteries you’re going to love this.
 Open an investigation into your “forgotten” money.
 Think of all the places you could have cash.
 Cash out your credit card rewards and put that money in the bank.
 Check your PayPal account and drop that into your emergency fund.
 Do you have any reward apps?
 See if you have enough to cash out.
 Do you have a change jar?
 Take that to the bank and turn it into cash.
-I promise Tiger King on Netflix can wait.
+I promise Netflix can wait.